howardisaacson/Intro-to-Astro-2021/Week5_radvel_fitting/README.md

 ### Assignments for this Week

 1. Check your work from last week against the tutorial answer keys (posted in week 3 folder)
+2. Complete the remaining `#TODO` items in the RadVel tutorial
-2. Read Whistling Vivaldi article (see above) about stereotype threat.
+3. Read Whistling Vivaldi article (see above) about stereotype threat.
 Be prepared to discuss this reading in-class next week.